supercoder888/deca-dij/README.md

 ### How do I get set up? ###

-* Use Ubuntu or Mac OS X (
+* Use Ubuntu or Mac OS X
-* Install libtsk3-3, (and optionally libmagic-dev, liblinear-dev, and libsvm-dev packages) using apt-get install
+* Install libtsk3-3, and optionally libmagic-dev, liblinear-dev, and libsvm-dev packages (using apt-get install on Ubuntu or brew install on Mac)
-* Check that you have gcc and make installed
+* Check that you have working gcc and make
 * Clone this repository
 * Edit Makefile to uncomment the appropriate LIB=... definition (Mac is enabled by default, so if you are using Ubuntu you will need to comment it and uncomment one for Linux
-* Open terminal and navigate to the root folder of the cloned repository, then run make.
+* Open terminal, navigate to the root folder of the cloned repo, then run make.

 If you get any problems compiling it, do send us a message.

+The project was initially developed with Eclipse, so if you like Eclipse, please go ahead and use it:

+* Download & Unzip Eclipse-CDT from eclipse.org
+* Install eGit Eclipse plugin from eclipse.org if you like (integrates Git & Eclipse)

 ### Who do I talk to? ###